Amen! Thank you so much for those encouraging words. Blessings and Peace!

 1774 – The Continental Congress assembled for the first time in Philadelphia.
 After electing its president, its first official action was a vote to open Congress with prayers.
 Episcopal preacher Jacob Duché was selected to deliver the invocations, which he commenced the following day.

-1958 – Hymnwriter Jennie Evelyn Hussey, author of “Lead Me to Calvary”, dies in Concord, New Hampshire.
+1958 – Hymnwriter Jennie Evelyn Hussey, the author of “Lead Me to Calvary”, died in Concord, New Hampshire.

 1977 – Trans World Radio begins broadcasting from its newest station, a 100,000-watt shortwave transmitter in Guam.